-Unit Title Racing Equine Groom (Non-Riding) Unit Aim The learner will have an understanding of the principles of the operational activity of an equine yard in the racing discipline.
-Unique Unit Number R/617/9500 Unit Assessment Method(s) - Portfolio of Evidence - Practical Demonstration/Assignment Assessment Specification This unit will be assessed through a series of tasks logged within a learner portfolio, and observations of the learners racing equine groom role, not including riding a horse.
+Unit Title Racing Equine Groom (Riding) Unit Aim The learner will have an understanding of the principles of riding in the racing discipline.
+Unique Unit Number K/617/9499 Unit Assessment Method(s) - Portfolio of Evidence - Practical Demonstration/Assignment Assessment Specification This unit will be assessed through a series of tasks logged within a learner portfolio, and observations of the learners racing equine groom role, including riding.

 Learning Outcome: 1.
-Understand the role of a non-riding equine groom within the racing industry Assessment Criteria The learner can: Indicative Delivery Content 1.1 Describe the role of a non-riding equine groom The Thoroughbred racehorse as a high performance equine athlete and the specific exercise regimes used in the racing industry to prepare and train horses to race.
+Understand the role of an equine groom within the racing industry Assessment Criteria The learner can: Indicative Delivery Content 1.1 Describe the role of an equine groom within the racing industry The learner will be able to describe the role of an equine groom in the racing industry, including: The Thoroughbred racehorse as a high performance equine athlete and the specific exercise regimes used in the racing industry to prepare and train horses to race.
 The specific routines for working in a racing yard and taking horses racing including how to care for horses prior to and after strenuous work and racecourse performance.
 The regulatory requirements for adhering to industry policy and practice, including security procedures in the yard, at the races and at public sales venues.
 Technical racing terms and vocabulary, the racing industry structure and key organisations.
 The industry protocol for taking a horse racing and how to lead up a Thoroughbred racehorse at the races